StatCan/aaw/docs/en/6-FAQ/FAQ.md

 using machine learning pipelines to orchestrate complicated workflows running on Kubernetes (e.g. doing data processing then using TensorFlow or PyTorch to train a model, and deploying to TensorFlow Serving or Seldon).
-Kubeflow was based on Google\'s internal method to deploy TensorFlow models called TensorFlow Extended.
+Kubeflow was based on Google's internal method to deploy TensorFlow models called TensorFlow Extended.

 ## What is MinIO?